The Welsh National Eisteddfod

 This is the National Eisteddfod of Wales, Eisteddfod Genedlaethol Cymry.

-The National Eisteddfod of Wales is held every year on the first week of August.
-This corresponds to the Pagan festival of Lughnasadh.
+The National Eisteddfod of Wales is held every year on the first week of August, corresponding to the Pagan festival of Lughnasadh.
 Each year the Eisteddfod is held in a different town in Wales, one year in the South and the next in the North.
 This ensures that the finest of Welsh culture makes its way into every part of Wales.
 A year and a day before the eisteddfod opens in a town, an announcement is made heralding the event.
 This ceremony is performed by the Welsh Druidic order, Gorsedd y Beirdd Ynys Prydain, “The Gorsedd of the bards of the Island of Britain.”

 The association of the Welsh Druidic order with the Eisteddfod dates in modern times from 1819.
 It is composed of people from all walks of life who have made a significant contribution to Welsh life.
 Musicians, artists, religious and political leaders, to be initiated into the order it is required that you be a Welsh speaker.
 The Gorsedd conducts all the major ceremonies associated with the Eisteddfod.